 Prerequisite: HUM5357 Creativity and Health: Foundations of the Arts in Medicine.

-This course will engage the student in focused professional-level practice using the arts in a public health context.
-Students will undertake 90 hours of practice including project planning, implementation and evaluation, in an approved community-based setting.
-Literature review, reflective writing, regular meetings with an approved on-site supervisor and the course instructor, and a culminating paper will deepen the student’s understanding of professional arts in public health practice.
+This course will engage the student in focused professional-level practice using arts strategies for promoting public health.
+The student will undertake 48 hours of work in an approved practicum setting over eight of the 16 weeks of the semester, including project planning, implementation, and evaluation.
+Literature review, field research, reflective writing, regular meetings with an approved on-site supervisor and the course instructor, and a culminating paper will deepen the student’s understanding of professional arts in public health practice.

 *Prerequisites: HUM5357 Creativity and Health: Foundations of the Arts in Medicine and HUM5595 Arts in Medicine Practice.

-This course will prepare students for professional-level practice in using the arts in a public health context.
-The seminar will orient students to how the arts can be engaged to promote wellbeing, to facilitate health communication, and to cultivate awareness of health issues and address social determinants of health in communities.
-The seminar also introduces students to the core issues, trends, and critical debates that have emerged at the intersection of the arts and public health.
+The course will prepare students for professional-level practice at the intersection of the arts and public health.
+The seminar will orient students to the professional competencies, trends in practice, and ethical frameworks that are part of the professional toolkit of arts and public health practitioners who use the arts for health promotion and/or health communication.
+The seminar introduces students to the core issues, trends, and critical debates that have emerged at the intersections of the arts and public health.
+Learning methods include reading, listening and discussion, research and critical writing, and journaling.

 *Prerequisite: THE6948 Arts in Public Health Practicum